martintrojer/martintrojer.github.com/content/post/2014-12-04-developing-clojure-in-the-cloud.md

 - cloud
 title: Developing Clojure in the Cloud
 ---
-Recently I gave a talk at the [Clojure eXchange 2014](https://skillsmatter.com/conferences/1956-clojure-exchange-2014) titled 'Developing Clojure in the Cloud'.
-I described a way of creating and using (Clojure) development environments inside VMs, I've been developing like this for the last year (spanning 2 projects).
+Recently, I gave a talk at the [Clojure eXchange 2014](https://skillsmatter.com/conferences/1956-clojure-exchange-2014) titled 'Developing Clojure in the Cloud'.
+I described a way of creating and using (Clojure) development environments inside VMs.
+I've been developing like this for the last year (spanning 2 projects).

 <!--more-->